NDA: What to Watch Out for When Signing a Non-Disclosure Agreement

 Are you solving a similar problem?

-We can create a confidentiality agreement for you or review an existing NDA.
-With us, you can be sure that your trade secrets and know-how will remain secure.
-We typically handle everything within two days, always at a predetermined price.
+We will create a confidentiality agreement for you, or review an existing NDA.
+With us, you can be sure that your trade secrets and know-how will remain safe.
+We routinely handle everything within two days, always at a predetermined price.

 • When you order, you know what you will get and how much it will cost.